Department of Earth Sciences

 Interests: Neotectonics, Structural and Quaternary geology

-Current Research: Paleoseismology, conditional probabilities and seismic hazard of ground rupturing earthquakes.
-Slip rate, structure, kinematics, and evolution of faults and complex continental plate boundaries; currently working in Oregon, California, Central Asia (Kyrgyzstan), and SE Asia (Myanmar, Yunnan, and Thailand).
-Integrating modern geodesy, historical leveling and tidal records, and to map strain accumulation and relative sea level change; currently applied to Washington Coastal Resilience project on the Cascadia subduction zone.
+Current Research: Paleoseismology, conditional probabilities and seismic hazard of ground-rupturing earthquakes.
+Slip rate, structure, kinematics, and evolution of faults and complex continental plate boundaries; currently working in Oregon, California, Asia (China, Kyrgyzstan), and SE Asia (Myanmar, Yunnan, and Thailand).
+Integrating modern geodesy, historical leveling and tidal records to map strain accumulation and relative sea level change, recently applied to Washington Coastal Resilience project on the Cascadia subduction zone.